kevin-m-knight-gs/legend-engine/docs/emit/emit-coverage-plan.md

 ### 4.2 Taxonomy maintenance

+The relation batch added 12 entries to `emit.md` §6.2 **after** the fact (§2.10);
-No **new** taxonomy entries are required to close the §2 gaps — every proposed test maps to an existing `domain:capability`.
-Two optional additions to consider in the owning PRs:
+that retrofit is the cautionary case for this section.
+Beyond it, no new taxonomy entries are required to close the §2 gaps — every remaining proposed test maps to an existing `domain:capability`.
+Two optional additions to consider in the owning
+PRs:

 - A `legacy` marker (or `execution:legacy-mapping-test` / `execution:legacy-service-test`)
   to distinguish the legacy Phase-5 runner coverage in §3.5.